Book Review of “Young Jane Young” by Gabrielle Zevin.

 I’ll end by saying that I felt that Zevin’s conclusion of this book was very nearly masterful, but not quite.
 In general, I often prefer books that make readers think about them afterwards and with this book, Zevin doesn’t give away too much regarding the future of these characters after the last page.
 However, in this case, though, I’m of two minds regarding the biggest question (of which I can’t say more, as that would be a huge spoiler).
 On the one hand, I really wanted to know the answer, but on the other hand, I’m not sure that Zevin would have given me the outcome I would have preferred.
 More importantly, I can’t really tell if including either result might have ruined the book for me or not, although I’m positive she could have pulled off either conclusion.
 I admit that this frustrated me just enough to knock off half a star, so despite my overall enjoyment of this novel, I can only give it four and a half stars (which is still a very good rating, just half a star less than I gave Fikry).

 Algonquin Books released “Young Jane Young” by Gabrielle Zevin on August 22, 2017.
-You can buy this book from Amazon US, Amazon UK, Amazon CA, Barnes & Noble, Kobo Books (USA, Canada & Australia), eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (where your purchase supports libraries and literacy) as well as from an IndieBound store near you.
+You can buy this book (via these affiliate links) from Amazon US, Amazon UK, Amazon CA, Barnes & Noble, Kobo Books (USA, Canada & Australia), eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (where your purchase supports libraries and literacy) as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley.